Highlight Usages in File

 Do one of the following:

-To highlight usages of a symbol, set the caret at a declaration or a usage of this symbol.
+To highlight usages of a symbol, place the caret at a declaration or a usage of this symbol.

-To highlight usages of all types from an imported namespace, set the caret at the
+To highlight usages of all types from an imported namespace, place the caret at the

 Importsstatement in Visual Basic) of this namespace.